johnroper100/Tonalite/docs/cues/moving_between_cues.md

 # Moving Between Cues

-You can transition between cues using the buttons at the top of the `Cues > Cues` tab.
+You can transition between cues using the buttons at the top of the `Cues` > `Cues` sub-tab.

 ![Cue motion buttons](../images/cue_motion_buttons.png)

 ## Left

-Transition to the cue directly before the current or last-played cue.
-If no cue has been played or the last cue played was the first in the list, the last cue in the list will be played.
+Transition to the cue directly before the current (last-played) cue.
+If no cue has been played, or the last cue played was the first in the list, the last cue in the list will be played.

 ## Right

-Transition to the cue directly after the current or last-played cue.
-If no cue has been played or the last cue played was the last in the list, the first cue in the list will be played.
+Transition to the cue directly after the current (last-played) cue.
+If no cue has been played, or the last cue played was the last in the list, the first cue in the list will be played.

 ## Stop